srest2021/atclean/README.md

 The **chi-square cut** procedure may be dynamic (default) or static.
 In order to apply a static cut at a constant value, set the `override_cut` parameter in the `Chi-square cut settings` section to that value; otherwise, leave set at `None` to apply the dynamic cut.
 More in-depth explanation of each parameter, its meaning, and overall procedures is located in **`clean_atlas_lc.ipynb`**.

 The **control light curve cut** examines each SN epoch and its corresponding control light curve measurements at that epoch, applies a 3-sigma-clipped average, calculates statistics, and then cuts bad epochs based on those returned statistics.
-The four parameters in these sections define the bounds on these returned statistics if a SN measurement is to be kept.
+We cut any measurements in the SN light curve for the given epoch for which statistics fulfill any of the following criteria (can be changed in `atlas_lc_settings.ini` under the correct section):
+- A returned chi-square > 2.5 (to change, set field `x2_max`)
+- A returned abs(flux/dflux) > 3.0 (to change, set field `stn_max`)
+- Number of measurements averaged < 2 (to change, set field `Nclip_max`)
+- Number of measurements clipped > 4 (to change, set field `Ngood_min`)

 Our goal with the **averaging** procedure is to identify and cut out bad days by taking a 3σ-clipped average of each day.
 For each day, we calculate the 3σ-clipped average of any SN measurements falling within that day and use that average as our flux for that day.
 Because the ATLAS survey takes about 4 exposures every 2 days, we usually average together approximately 4 measurements per epoch (can be changed in `atlas_lc_settings.ini` by setting field `mjd_bin_size` to desired number of days).
 However, out of these 4 exposures, only measurements not cut in the previous methods are averaged in the 3σ-clipped average cut.
 (The exception to this statement would be the case that all 4 measurements are cut in previous methods; in this case, they are averaged anyway and flagged as a bad day.)

-Then we cut any measurements in the SN light curve for the given epoch for which statistics fulfill any of the following criteria (can be changed in `atlas_lc_settings.ini`):
+Then we cut any measurements in the SN light curve for the given epoch for which statistics fulfill any of the following criteria (can be changed in `atlas_lc_settings.ini` under the correct section):
-- A returned chi-square > 4.0 (change field `x2_max`)
+- A returned chi-square > 4.0 (to change, set field `x2_max`)
-- Number of measurements averaged < 2 (change field `Nclip_max`)
+- Number of measurements averaged < 2 (to change, set field `Nclip_max`)
-- Number of measurements clipped > 1 (change field `Ngood_min`)
+- Number of measurements clipped > 1 (to change, set field `Ngood_min`)

 For this part of the cleaning, we still need to improve the cutting at the peak of the SN (important epochs are sometimes cut, maybe due to fast rise, etc.).